a-illarionov/Fundamentals-of-Azure-Exercise-Files/Answers.md

 # Fundamentals of Azure Exercise Answers
+For this excerise you will need an:
+- Azure Tenant
+- Azure Active Directory
+- P2 Azure Active Directory License
+## Objectives
+- Create a user in Azure Active Directory
+- Update the user's information
+- Create a dynamic security group
+- Create and test a conditional access policy
 ## How to create a user in Azure Active Directory (AAD)
 The first step is to navigate to your [Azure Portal](portal.azure.com) to your Azure Active Directory.
 Click here to access the User tab of AAD.